Nelson leads Isles to 4th straight win, 3-1 over Blackhawks

 NOTES

 The Blackhawks placed top defenseman Seth Jones (broken right thumb) on injured reserve retroactive to Oct.
 29 and recalled D Alec Regula from Rockford of the AHL.
-Jones, who leads Chicago with 25:12 of ice time per game, is expected to miss 3-4 weeks after being struck by a shot in a 4-3 loss at Buffalo on Saturday… The 22-year-old Regula has played in one NHL game this season after appearing in 15 last year. … Islanders LW Matt Martin remained at home for the birth of a child.
-LW Ross Johnston took his spot.
+Jones, who leads Chicago with 25:12 of ice time per game, is expected to miss 3-4 weeks after being struck by a shot in a 4-3 loss at Buffalo on Saturday.

 UP NEXT